mavens-group/mavens-group.github.io/content/position/phd/index.md

 ### Application Process
 - Apply to the group using the [form](https://forms.gle/8pKkCSKB65SwgHdB6) before September 30, 2024.
-- Once selected in the interview, you will be invited for written exam in SRMIST.
+- Once selected in the interview, you will be invited for written + viva exam in SRMIST.
 Follow [this page](https://admissions.srmist.edu.in/srmistonline/phdapplication) for detailed instruction.
 - Selected candidate will be offered the position by the end of December, 2024.
 ### Responsibilities
 - The applicants should be enthusiastic and motivated.
 (S)He should be able to take forward the project.
 - The students will work on one of the following areas:
     - Machine learning aided material discovery
     - First principle calculations on 2D materials and molecules for applications like green hydrogen and magnetocaloric materials.
+- Fellowship as per the University norms (₹31,000 for candidates with NET/GATE; ₹25,000 for candidates without NET/GATE)